seandstewart/bardly/pending/romances/cymbeline/uncut.md

 He went hence even now.

 **GUIDERIUS**
-What does he mean? since death of my dear’st mother
+What does he mean? since death of my dear'st mother
 it did not speak before.
 All solemn things
 Should answer solemn accidents.
 The matter?
 Triumphs for nothing and lamenting toys